Uniswap/interface/apps/mobile/README.md

 Hopefully you now (after a few minutes) see the Uniswap Wallet running in the iOS Simulator!

-### Using Radon IDE (VSCode/Cursor Extension)

-[Radon IDE](https://marketplace.visualstudio.com/items?itemName=swmansion.react-native-ide&ssr=false#review-details) is a relatively new VSCode extension build by Software Mansion.
-TLDR; its tagline is

-> A better developer experience for React Native developers

-It's not perfect, but it's great to have in the toolbox.
-One noteworthy feature is the ability to click on any piece of UI and be able to inspect the component hierarchy + jump straight into the relevant code.
-There's also support for breakpoints in VSCode/Cursor, better logging, instant replay of your session, and the ability to adjust common device settings on the fly.

-To get started, you should already be able to build the iOS app (either in XCode or via the cli).
-Install the extension, open it, and follow the onboarding instructions.

-One you have a device configured, it will start to build.
-If/when successful, you'll see the device simulator/emulator in the sidebar.

-In `.vscode/launch.json`, you will see configurations for each platform.
-This is where you can specify the fingerprint command.
-The fingerprint is a hash of the build environment, and Radon uses it to determine if the build has changed so that it knows when to re-run the build process (i.e. only on native code changes).
-There are more complex implementations of this, but this is a simple first step.

 #### Running on a Physical iOS Device

 1. Follow all steps listed above.